-"33.
-However, it must be emphasised that the painting used only photos of the heads of the persons concerned, their eyes being hidden under black bars and their bodies being painted in an unrealistic and exaggerated manner.
-It was common ground in the understanding of the domestic courts at all levels that the painting obviously did not aim to reflect or even to suggest reality; the Government, in its submissions, has not alleged otherwise.
-The Court finds that such portrayal amounted to a caricature of the persons concerned using satirical elements.
-It notes that satire is a form of artistic expression and social commentary and, by its inherent features of exaggeration and distortion of reality, naturally aims to provoke and agitate.
-Accordingly, any interference with an artist's right to such expression must be examined with particular care.
+33. However, it must be emphasised that the painting used only photos of the heads of the persons concerned, their eyes being hidden under black bars and their bodies being painted in an unrealistic and exaggerated manner.
+It was common ground in the understanding of the domestic courts at all levels that the painting obviously did not aim to reflect or even to suggest reality; the Government,

-35. Furthermore, the Court would stress that besides Mr Meischberger, the painting showed a series of 33 persons, some of whom were very well known to the Austrian public, who were all presented in the way described above.
+- 35. Furthermore, the Court would stress that besides Mr Meischberger, the painting showed a series of 33 persons, some of whom were very well known to the Austrian public, who were all presented in the way described above.
 Besides Jörg Haider and the painter himself, Mother Teresa and the Austrian cardinal Hermann Groer were pictured next to Mr Meischberger.
-The painting further showed the Austrian bishop Kurt

-Krenn, the Austrian author Peter Turrini and the director of the Vienna Burgtheater, Claus Peymann.
-Mr Meischberger, who at the time of the events was an ordinary Member of Parliament, was certainly one of the less well known amongst all the people appearing on the painting and nowadays, having retired from politics, is hardly remembered by the public at all."

-- 28. Mr. Nariman, learned amicus curiae in this regard has submitted that the European Court of Human Rights' view is divided inasmuch as four of the Judges in a Court of seven have expressed the view, which is as follows:- - "26.
-Court reiterates that freedom expression, as secured in paragraph 1 of Article 10. constitutes one of the essential foundations of a democratic society, indeed one of the basic conditions for its progress for the and self-fulfilment of the individual.
-Subject applicable not paragraph 2, it is only "information" "ideas" that are favourably or received or regarded as inoffensive or as a matter of indifference, but also to those that offend, shock or disturb the State or any section of the Such are the demands of that population. tolerance broadmindedness pluralism, and without which there is no "democratic society".
+The painting further showed the Austrian bishop Kurt Krenn, the Austrian author Peter Turrini and the director of the Vienna Burgtheater, Claus Peymann.
+Mr Meischberger, who at the time of the events was an ordinary Member of Parliament, was certainly one of the less well known amongst all the people appearing on the painting and nowadays, having retired from politics, is hardly remembered by the public at all. - 28.
+Mr. Nariman, learned amicus curiae in this regard has submitted that the European Court of Human Rights view is divided inasmuch as four of the Judges in a Court of seven have expressed the view, which is as follows:- - 26.
+The Court reiterates that freedom of expression, as secured in paragraph 1 of Article 10, constitutes one of the essential foundations of a democratic society, indeed one of the basic conditions for its progress and for the self-fulfilment of the individual.
+Subject to paragraph 2, it is applicable not only to information or ideas that are favourably received or regarded as inoffensive or as a matter of indifference, but also to those that offend, shock or disturb the State or any section of the population.
+Such are the demands of that pluralism, tolerance and broadmindedness without which there is no democratic society.
 Those who create, perform, distribute or exhibit works of art contribute to the exchange of ideas and opinions which is essential for a democratic society.
 Hence the obligation on the State not to encroach unduly on their freedom of expression.
-Artists and those who promote their work are certainly not immune from the possibility of limitations as provided for in paragraph 2 of

-Article 10.
-Whoever exercises his freedom of expression undertakes, in accordance with the express terms of that paragraph, "duties and responsibilities"; their scope will depend on his situation and the means he uses (see Muller and Others v.
-Switzerland, judgment of 24 May 1988)."

-29. Learned amicus curiae has also referred to one of the dissenting opinions of Judge Loucaides, which is to the following effect:-

-"The majority found that the images portrayed in the "painting" in question were "artistic and satirical in nature".
+Artists and those who promote their work are certainly not immune from the possibility of limitations as provided for in paragraph 2 of Article 10.
+Whoever exercises his freedom of expression undertakes, in accordance with the express terms of that paragraph, duties and responsibilities; their scope will depend on his situation and the means he uses (see Muller and Others v.
+Switzerland, judgment of 24 May 1988). - 29.
+Learned amicus curiae has also referred to one of the dissenting opinions of Judge Loucaides, which is to the following effect:- The majority found that the images portrayed in the painting in question were artistic and satirical in nature.
 This assessment had a decisive effect on the judgment.
-The majority saw the "painting" as a form of criticism by the artist of Mr Meischberger, a politician and one of the persons depicted in it.
+The majority saw the painting as a form of criticism by the artist of Mr Meischberger, a politician and one of the persons depicted in it.
 It was he who brought the proceedings which led to the impugned measure.